ericfortis/mockaton/README.md

 ---

 If you are wondering, what if I need to serve a static `.js`?
-Put it in your `Config.staticDir` without the mock filename convention.
+Put it in your `config.staticDir` without the mock filename convention.

 ---